About Us

 Principal Investigator

-Patricia Valverde (she/her) is the program’s Principal Investigator.
-She is director of the MPH program and an Associate Professor at the Colorado School of Public Health at the University of Northern Colorado.
+A leader in Colorado’s CHW workforce development efforts, Patricia Valverde (she/her) has spent the last two decades building a strong, sustainable CHW workforce.
 Dr. Valverde has extensive experience in research and program management in the areas of community outreach and patient navigation.
 She is a leader in local, national, and international patient navigation efforts.
-Locally in Denver, she has managed the Denver Patient Navigator Research Program (PNRP) and been an instructor and curriculum developer for the Community College of Denver Community Health Worker Certificate program.
+Locally in Denver, she managed the Denver Patient Navigator Research Program (PNRP) and been an instructor and curriculum developer for the Community College of Denver Community Health Worker Certificate program.
 As a national leader in patient navigation, Dr. Valverde has been an instructor and curriculum developer for the National ACS/PNRP training program and provided training and consultation to patient navigator programs across the country.
 Internationally, Dr. Valverde has been invited to provide patient navigator training in Mexico City, Mexico and Sao Paolo, Brazil.
+Dr. Valverde is director of the Masters of Public Health program and an Associate Professor at the Colorado School of Public Health at the University of Northern Colorado.

 Jodi Drisko, MSPH